InfantDerrick/csci5611_soteria/index.md

 ### Future Work

 There are some directions Soteria can be extended to make the interactive game even better.
-We can create the enemies dynamically and make sure each one is unique so that it is scaleable as more time passes and the enemies act differently so the user has to be more strategic.
-Also, as I mentioned earlier, the shielding mechanism is just building blocks so we would want that to be more fluid obstacles that block the zombies/enemies.
+We can create the enemies/zombies dynamically and make sure each one is unique so that it is scaleable as more time passes and the enemies act differently so the user has to be more strategic.
+Also, as I mentioned earlier, the shielding mechanism is just building blocks currently so we would want that to be more fluid obstacles that block the zombies/enemies.
 Additional features that can be implemented are multiple maps/environments that the user can play in and also, include some different powerups to help the user survive.
 For instance, we can have a slow down power up that slows down the zombies.

 ## Media